 Dragon boat racing is a must-do custom in the Dragon Boat Festival.

-The origin of the activity is said that in ancient time, when Qu Yuan drowned himself into the river, many fishermen rode their boats on the river, trying to find his body.
+The origin of the activity is said that in ancient times, when Qu Yuan drowned himself in the river, many fishermen rode their boats on the river, trying to find his body.
 They tried their best to catch up with the revered minister, but when they reached Dongting Lake, Qu Yuan's body could no longer be found.

 Every year later locals would ride dragon boats for commemorating Qu Yuan, hoping to disperse creatures under the river in this way.

-- In the late Qing Dynasty (1736), Taiwan started to hold dragon boat racing match and later the activity become popular in Hong Kong, too.
+In the late Qing Dynasty (1736), Taiwan started to hold dragon boat racing matches and later the activity become popular in Hong Kong, too.
 At the same time, this interesting race was also spread to Chinese neighboring countries like Japan and Vietnam.

-- To this day, the racing of dragon-designed boats is very popular in areas near to rivers, lakes, or seas.
+To this day, the racing of dragon-designed boats is very popular in areas near rivers, lakes, or seas.

 2. Eating Traditional Food: Zongzi

 After Qu Yuan committed suicide in Miluo River, fishermen tried hard to find his body but failed.
 Some locals threw rice rolls, eggs, and meat into the river to feed creatures under the river, hoping they wouldn’t eat the body of Qu Yuan.

 Years later people used leaves to roll the rice rolls and tightened them with colorful threads, which is known as Zongzi (棕子, Chinese Rice Dumpling).